NOVO NORDISK POSTDOCTORAL RESEARCH FELLOW (2018-2022)

-Following my position at UCSF, I moved to the University of Oxford to undertake my DPhil with Associate Professor Damian Tyler and Dr Lisa Heather investigating l-carnitine effects on cardiovascular diseases in type 1 diabetes using hyperpolarized MRI, biochemistry and Langendorff isolated heart perfusions.
+Following her position at UCSF, she completed her DPhil at the University of Oxford with Professor Damian Tyler and Professor Lisa Heather investigating treatment effects on cardiovascular function in diabetes using hyperpolarized MRI, biochemistry, and Langendorff isolated heart perfusions.

 Imaging Bone-Cartilage Interactions in Osteoarthritis Using [18F]-NaF PET-MRI.